RefresherTowel/docs/catalyst/advanced.md

 - Does **not** fire on-change callbacks.

-This makes it safe to use contexts for previews, AI evaluation, tooltips, and anything else where you want “what would this be *right now*?” without changing the underlying stat.
+This makes it safe to use contexts for previews, AI evaluation, tooltips, and anything else where you want "what would this be *right now*?" without changing the underlying stat.

-> Please note: Providing a context to `GetValue()` forces it to skip its default optimisation of only recalculating the value when something has changed.
+> Providing a context to `GetValue()` forces it to skip its default optimisation of only recalculating the value when something has changed.
 > While this isn't something to stress over, it's something you should consider when using it and only provide a context when it is necessary for the
 > situation.
 {: .note}